marttp/netflix-clone/advanced/netflix-clone-with-lifecycle-methods/README.md

 ## __Preface__

 This course will help you to learn lifecycle methods by building Netflix.
 It means that you are learning by doing a real-life project.
-You will understand about different phases such as mouting, updating and unmouting.
+You will understand about different phases such as mounting, updating and unmounting.

 > If you are using function components, you do not need to care about lifecyle methods.
 Because from React v16.8, we have supporting from React Hooks.
 I will have another post to explain about React Hooks by Building Netflix.